COVID-19 Information Guide

 - How to Protect Yourself & Others, Centers for Disease Control and Prevention (CDC)

-- Advice for the Public, World Health Organization (WHO)
+- Advice for the Public, World Health Organization (WHO), including Mythbusters

 Resources for Families with Children

-- Talking with children about Coronavirus Disease 2019, CDC
+- Talking with children about Coronavirus Disease 2019: messages for parents, school staff, and others working with children, CDC

 - How to Talk to Your Kids About Coronavirus, PBS Kids, for Parents

-- Mandatory Mask or Face Covering Bylaw, City of Toronto.
-See also Face Masks & Coverings and What the mask by-law means for residents.
+- Mandatory Use of Masks or Face Coverings (Orders & Bylaws, City of Toronto).
+See also Face Masks & Coverings and What the Mask By-law Means for Residents.

 - Face Coverings and Face Masks, Government of Ontario.
-For more information, please read the Public Health Ontario (PHO) fact sheet, When and How to Wear a Mask (PDF)
+See also When and How to Wear a Mask: Recommendations for the General Public (PDF), Public Health Ontario

 - Non-medical Masks and Face Coverings, Government of Canada

-- Use of Cloth Face Coverings to Help Slow the Spread of COVID-19, CDC
+- Use Masks to Slow the Spread of COVID-19, CDC

 - When and How to Use Masks, WHO.
-See also Q&A: Masks and COVID-19.
+See also Q&A: Masks.

 Coping with stress